AntiqueCar - Antique Cars, Vintage Cars, Classic Cars and Trucks For Sale

 Tips for installing fuel lines and brake lines on antique, vintage, old, used or classic cars or trucks - step 35 35.
 This picture shows you how we typically run various types of lines.
 Notice that they are all firmly attached to the body to prevent chaffing and in this case we will cover them with a trim panel to make them invisible.

 Tips for installing fuel lines and brake lines on antique, vintage, old, used or classic cars or trucks - step 36 36.
-And up inside the engine compartment, the bulkhead fittings were placed for the best hose route and smoothest look possible.
-Water, Freon, power steering etc.
+And up inside the engine compartment, the bulkhead fittings were placed for the best hose route and appearance possible.

 Jeff Lilly Restorations